 Oden piled up more honors in his lone college season:

 He returned the next year and made his season debut against Kobe Bryant and the Los Angeles Lakers.
 In thirteen minutes, Oden went scoreless and hurt his foot.
 The injuries began to stack up one after another.
-He suffered a chipped knee cap, a fractured patella, and underwent another microfracture surgery — this time on his left knee — to cut three of his first four NBA seasons short by the first month.
-The Blazers waived him in March 2012.
-He missed the entire 2012-13 season to focus on rehabbing from injuries.
+He suffered a chipped kneecap, a fractured patella, and underwent another microfracture surgery -- this time on his left knee -- to cut three of his first four NBA seasons short by the first month.
+The Blazers waived him in March 2012, officially ending the Brandon Roy, LaMarcus Aldridge Blazers era.
+He missed the entire season in 2012-13 to focus on rehabbing from injuries.

-The professional basketball player had trouble finding suitors and was eager to make a comeback in 2015.
-He held workouts with the Memphis Grizzlies, Charlotte Hornets, and Dallas Mavericks, but nothing ever came to fruition.
+The professional basketball player had trouble finding suitors after all of his knee surgeries and was eager to make a comeback in 2015.
+He held workouts with the Memphis Grizzlies, Charlotte Hornets, and Dallas Mavericks, but nothing a trip to Tennessee or Texas never materialized.
 Over the course of six seasons, Oden played a total of 105 NBA games.

-He singed a one-year, $1.2 million deal with the Jiangsu Dragons of the Chinese Basketball Association in 2015.
+He signed a one-year, $1.2 million deal with the Jiangsu Dragons of the Chinese Basketball Association in 2015.
 He averaged 13 points, 12.6 rebounds, and 2 blocks in 25 games.

 Per Spotrac, Oden earned $24 million over the course of his NBA career.

-The former number one draft pick began to turn his life around in 2016, when he returned to Ohio State to finish his degree and took on a student manager role for the basketball team.
-He welcomed a daughter with fiance Sabrina Williams in 2016.
+The former No. 1 draft pick began to turn his life around in 2016, when he returned to Ohio State to finish his degree and took on a student manager role for the basketball team.
+He welcomed a daughter with fiancée Sabrina Williams in 2016.
 The couple married in September 2017 in Maui, Hawaii.
-Oden earned his degree in sports industry in 2019.
+He earned his degree in sports industry in 2019.

 Greg Oden Net Worth